nbvquang99/ID311-Individual-Project/README.md

 ## Requirments

 - **Implements all the classes and methods** as specified in the UML diagram below.
-- You cannot modify `main.js` - you can only **uncomment** the code once you have implemented the methods called there.
+- You can modify `main.js` and any other file.
-- You can add more classes, functions, or methods to classes, _but, if you do so, you have to document them_ with a UML diagram to be included in your final submission.
+- You can also add more classes, functions, or methods to classes, etc... _but, if you do so, you have to document them_ with a UML diagram to be included in your final submission.

 ## Overview